Bỏ qua đến nội dung

 What if the IP changes?

-If your router assigns dynamic IPs, the IP may change whenever the router restarts.
-You need to:
+If your router assigns dynamic IPs, restarting it might change your Mac’s IP.
+You’ll need to:

-1. Open the Settings window in the Mac app → check the new IP
+1. Open the Settings window on your Mac → check the new IP

 2. Update the shortcuts with the new IP